 Make it two-way

 The goal of communication is to learn from each other’s point of view.
 That’s why effective communication starts with listening.
-Giving someone lots of information and sharing your insights is not communicating, unless you take time for questions and feedback.
-If you find yourself talking at someone; stop and start listening.
+Giving someone lots of information and sharing your insights is not communicating unless you take time for questions and feedback.
+If you find yourself talking to someone, stop and start listening.

 Give everyone a chance to express their opinion, especially if you want your team to contribute to moving your spa or massage business ahead.
 It doesn’t matter how many people work for you.
 Each has something to offer; let them share it.
 Whether the situation is an impromptu conversation or a team meeting, give everyone a chance to talk and be open about what they say.

 Some people get so enthusiastic about a conversation; they can’t wait to start asking questions.
 Remember, effective listening is two way.
 Hold your questions until the other person has finished talking.
 You may find they answer your question anyway.